General agreement – the General Payment Services Agreement, the conditions of which are applied to the Merchant.

 Questionnaire – a questionnaire where the Merchant provides detailed information about themselves, their E-shop, goods and services, and types of accepted Cards.
 The Questionnaire is an integral part of the present Supplement.

 Card – Visa/Visa Electron, MasterCard, or Maestro payment card used to carry out Transactions.

 Cardholder – a legal or natural person who pays with the Card for goods and/or services of the Merchant in the E-shop.

 Merchant – a Client of the Paysera System, a legal person registered in the centre of registers of a member country of the European Union, who has entered into the General agreement with Paysera and, while selling goods and services, uses one or more services of payment collection for Merchants indicated in the System and provided by Paysera, and aims to use the service of online payment collection with payment cards resold by Paysera.

-(*Explanation: When provisions of the General Payment Service Agreement are applied for all Clients – both Merchants and other Clients – the term “Client” is used; whereas when provisions of the General Payment Service Agreement are applied only for Merchants, the term “Merchant” is used).
+(*Explanation: When provisions of the General Payment Services Agreement are applied for all Clients – both Merchants and other Clients – the term “Client” is used; whereas when provisions of the General Payment Services Agreement are applied only for Merchants, the term “Merchant” is used).

 PCI DSS – payment card industry data security standards.

 Buyer – the payer and/or the final recipient of services provided and goods sold by the Merchant using the System for the collection of payments.